vishvAsa/kalpAntaram/kANe/v3/4/General_Index.md

 Kūsmānda, mantras called 353. description of, is sometimes asso ciated with the picture of anarchy Lagbu-Asvalayana, smrti of 6460, 927.
 244.

 Laghu-Hārita 701n.
-Kr̥tyakalpataru (see Karpataru), a work Laghu-Viṣnu 764n.
+Kr̥tyakalpataru (see Karpataru), a work Laghu-Viṣṇu 764n.

 13, 3019.